Packing List

 |

-weighs only a few grams/ounces and can keep you a bit warmer at night
+Weighs only a few grams/ounces and can keep you a bit warmer at night

 |

-Flipflops or lightweigt slippers (optional)
+Flipflops or lightweight slippers (optional)

 |